-Bursary Administration Limited (BAL) has been registered with the Information Commissioner’s Office (ICO) since 13th February 2009 and is currently registered as a Data Controller under the reference Z1647679 and acts as a Data Processor on behalf of schools.
-BAL will make every endeavour to abide by the principles and terms of the Data Protection Acts 1998 and 2003 and the GDPR provisions.
+Bursary Administration Limited (BAL) has been registered with the Information Commissioner’s Office (ICO) since 13th February 2009 and is currently registered as a Data Controller under the reference Z1647679 and acts either as a Data Controller or a Data Processor on behalf of schools.
+BAL will make every endeavour to abide by the principles and terms of the Data Protection Act 2018.
 BAL undertakes to take all possible care to protect Bursary applicants’ (ie the families’) and schools’ sensitive data.

 The Registration is renewed automatically and the Data Protection Policy is reviewed in August each year.